Know-Show: Benchmarking Video-Language Models on Spatio-Temporal Grounded Reasoning: Qualitative Comparison of Models on Know-Show Test Scenarios

-Beyond the factors discussed in Sec.~\ref{sec:main_results}, an additional reason for the lower performance in this category may stem from the nature of the Ego4D videos.
-Unlike Action Genome, which contains short clips averaging around 30 seconds, Ego4D videos can span around 5 minutes.
-Processing such long sequences poses a significant challenge for current Video-LMs.
-Moreover, Ego4D contains sparse annotations, offering far fewer ground-truth bounding boxes compared to the densely annotated frames in Action Genome.
-This combination of long video durations and limited supervision also likely contributes to the difficulty models face in jointly grounding hands and objects over time.

 In Fig.~\ref{fig:temporal}, we demonstrate the temporal grounded reasoning capabilities of the models.
-In this scenario, most models, including MiniCPM, GPT-4o, Gemini Pro, and GRAM, correctly identify both the relative temporal order of the actions and their absolute starting timestamps within the video.
-Although Qwen and VideoLLaVA successfully capture the relative ordering of events, they fail to localize the starting time of the action even with a grace window of 6 seconds.
+In this scenario, most models, including Qwen, MiniCPM, LongVA, VideoR1, GPT-4o, Gemini, and GRAM, correctly identify both the relative temporal order of the actions and their absolute starting timestamps within the video.
+Although Video-UTR and VideoChat2 successfully capture the relative ordering of events, they fail to localize the starting time of the action even with a grace window of 6 seconds.
 Both forms of temporal grounding are essential, as robust video understanding requires models to reason not only about when events occur relative to one another but also their precise positions along the video timeline.